-The result is that information security occurs in a very complex environment, but that doesn’t mean we put all our eggs in the algorithm basket.
-What it does mean is that we should have some healthy skepticism about any approach that relies on purely human judgment and we should seek ways to augment and support that expertise.
-Notice how we worded that last sentence because the distinction we are making here is important.
-We do not want to compare algorithms to human judgment.
-We do not want to set up an either-or choice.
-We do, however, want to compare human judgment combined with algorithms and data analysis against human judgment alone.
-We do not want to remove the human element, but we want to be skeptical of unsupported opinion.
-In our complex environment, it is the combination of human intuition and data analysis that will produce the best results and create the best opportunity for learning and securing our infrastructure.
+The result is that information security occurs in a very complex environment, but that doesn’t mean you put all your eggs in the algorithm basket.
+What it does mean is that you should have some healthy skepticism about any approach that relies purely on human judgment and you should seek ways to augment and support that expertise.
+That’s not to compare algorithms to human judgment.
+It’s not wise to set up an either-or choice.
+You do, however, want to compare human judgment combined with algorithms and data analysis against human judgment alone.
+You do not want to remove the human element, but you should be skeptical of unsupported opinion.
+In a complex environment, it is the combination of human intuition and data analysis that will produce the best results and create the best opportunity for learning and securing the infrastructure.

-“It’s just lying with statistics” is meant to express a general distrust in statistics and data analysis, which are often abused and misused (and in some cases flat out made up) for the sake of serving some ulterior motive.
-In a way, this distrust is grounded in our collective knowledge of just how easy it is to social engineer people.
-However, we are in a different situation since our motive is to learn from the data.
-We are sitting on mounds of data that hold information and patterns just waiting to be discovered.
-Not leveraging data analysis because statistics are misused is like not using a car because they are used as get-away vehicles.
-We need to be comfortable with adding statistics to our information security toolkit.
+“It’s just lying with statistics.”
+This expresses a general distrust in statistics and data analysis, which are often abused and misused (and in some cases flat out made up) for the sake of serving some ulterior motive.
+In a way, this distrust is grounded in a collective knowledge of just how easy it is to social-engineer people.
+However, you are in a different situation since your motive is to learn from the data.
+You are sitting on mounds of data that hold information and patterns just waiting to be discovered.
+Not leveraging data analysis because statistics are misused is like not driving a car because they are sometimes used as get-away vehicles.
+You need to be comfortable with adding statistics to your information security toolkit.

 This is not to say that data analysis is infallible.
 There may be times when the analysis provides the wrong answer.
-Perhaps through poor data collection, under-trained analysts, a mistake in the process or simply using Excel (couldn’t resist) can lead to a misleading conclusion.
-But what we should see is simply less mistakes when we apply the rigor of data analysis with our expertise.
-Again, we arrive at the combination of data analysis and expertise.
+Perhaps through poor data collection, under-trained analysts, a mistake in the process, or simply using Excel (couldn’t resist).
+But what you should see is simply fewer mistakes when you apply the rigor of data analysis combined with your expertise.
+Again, the key is combining data analysis and expertise.

 “This ain’t rocket science.”
-This statement has two implications, first it says that whatever the problem is we’re trying to solve, we should be able to solve it with common sense.
-But this concern is goes back to our first point, thinking that people sitting around a conference table looking at a complex environment should be able to solve the (complex) problem without the need for data analysis.
-But as we saw, we should pull up a chair for the data as well as we are generally better off with than without it.
+This statement has two insinuations.
+First, it says that whatever the problem is you’re trying to solve, you should be able to solve it with common sense.
+But this concern goes back to the first point, which is thinking that people outperform algorithms consistently and a group of people around a conference table looking at a complex environment can solve the (complex) problem without the need for data analysis.
+But as we discussed, you should pull a chair up to the conference table for the data analysis as well as you are generally better off with it than without it.